oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/data-warehouse-analytics-for-IT/files/data-warehouse-analytics-for-IT-wad.md

 -   **Data Sources** - represent the various data sources from which A Company Making Everything collects its data.

--   **ETL** - is the ETL tool used to extract the data from various sources, transform them and load them into Data Warehouse.
+-   **ETL** - is the ETL tool used to extract data from various sources, transform them and load them into Data Warehouse.

--   **Data Warehouse** - central location where all data is stored.
+-   **Data Warehouse** - a central location where all data is stored.
 This creates a single source of truth and allows for further manipulation of data.

 -   **Oracle Business Intelligence Enterprise Edition (OBIEE)** - A Company Making Everything's central reporting platform.
-Used daily by A Company Making Everything to access various reports, dashboards and visualizations.
+Used daily by A Company Making Everything to access various reports, dashboards, and visualizations.

 -   **Auth Provider** - the Authentication and Authorization provider deployed by A Company Making Everything